 It is very important to note that there are no other allegations regarding anything “wrong” with First Hour Trading.

-The only problem with this service identified in the Complaint is that it gives the impression that it was Manuel Jesus, himself, who made all of the trading recommendations, rather than another member of the Tradingtips team.
+The only problem with this service identified in the Complaint is that it gives the impression that it was Manuel Jesus, himself, who made all of the trading recommendations, rather than another member of the Wealthpire team.
 That’s it.

 This is the only allegation in the Complaint about Portfolio Crafter.